List of alien races in Marvel Comics: Sarks

-The Sarks are a humanoid race with light blue skin, standing 6 ft 1 in on average.
-They come from the planet Sarka, third from the sun in the Tilnast star system in the Milky Way galaxy.
-Sarks were among the highest officials in the Universal Church of Truth.
-Captain Autolycus is a Sark.
-First seen in Strange Tales #179 (April 1975).
+The Sarks are a humanoid species with light blue skin, standing 6 ft 1 in on average.
+They come from the planet Sarka, third from the sun in the Tilnast star system in the Milky Way.
+Sarks are among the highest officials in the Universal Church of Truth.

 Saurids

-The Saurids are a race of amphibious reptilians with both lungs and gills, Saurids have green scaled skin with yellow fins.
+The Saurids are a species of amphibious reptilians with both lungs and gills, as well as green scaled skin with yellow fins.
 Their home planet is Timor, fourth from the sun in the Varanus star system, in the Shi'ar galaxy.
 Ch'od of the Starjammers is a Saurid.
-First seen in X-Men #107 (October 1977).

 Scatter

-First seen in Force Works #1, the Scatter are an insect-like hive minds inhabiting humanoid shells.
+The Scatter are an insect-like hive minds inhabiting humanoid shells.

-Scy'ar Tal

-Scy'ar Tal – Once known as the M'kraan, the only thing known about this mysterious race is that they arrived on the planet where the M'kraan Crystal is located and conquered the alien race living there.
-Their race was later itself decimated by the Shi'ar, the surviving members flee to other space and changed their name, culture and society to the destruction of the Shi`ar Empire.
-As a sidenote Scy'ar Tal literally means "Death to the Shi'ar".
-First appeared in X-Men: Emperor Vulcan #1 (September 2007).

 Sentimault

-The Sentimault are a race of aliens in robotic bodies whose home planet was destroyed by the Builders.
+The Sentimault are a species whose home planet was destroyed by the Builders.
 Their robotic bodies protect them from the hostile environments.

-Sidri

-First seen in X-Men #154 (February 1982), the Sidri are aliens that look like either giant beetles, crabs, or stingrays.

 Sirians

-The Sirians are a humanoid race appearing identical to Earth humans and are ruled by a dictatorship.
-They inhabit both their home planet of Sirius III and a colony on Sirius IV in the Sirius star system in the Milky Way galaxy.
-The Sirians were conquered by the Quists, and a Sirian named Ixar came to Earth with the intent of conquest using his giant androids called Ultroids, but was repulsed by the Avengers.
-First seen in The Avengers #36 (January 1967) and X-Men #21 (June 1966).
+The Sirians are a humanoid species appearing identical to Earth humans and are ruled by a dictatorship.
+They inhabit both their home planet of Sirius III and a colony on Sirius IV in the Sirius star system in the Milky Way.
+The Sirians were conquered by the Quists.

 Siris

-The Siris are a semi-octopus race with ten fingered tentacles and light green skin, averaging 6' in height (not including the tentacles).
-They come from the planet Yormot, second from the sun in the Sirius star system in the Milky Way galaxy.
+The Siris are a semi-octopus species with ten fingered tentacles and light green skin, averaging 6' in height (not including the tentacles).
+They come from the planet Yormot, second from the sun in the Sirius star system in the Milky Way.
 The Mutant Master was a Siris.
-First seen in X-Men #37 (October 1967) (disguised as humanoid) and X-Men #39 (true form revealed).

 Sirusites

-The Sirusites are a humanoid race that appears virtually indistinguishable from Earth humans.
-They live on the planet Sirus X, in the Al'Ma'an star system in the Milky Way galaxy.
+The Sirusites are a humanoid species that appears virtually indistinguishable from Earth humans.
+They live on the planet Sirus X, in the Al'Ma'an star system in the Milky Way.
 Sirus X is the Holy Planet of the galaxy-wide Universal Church of Truth theocratic empire.
-First seen in Strange Tales #179 (April 1975).